openstack/kolla/README.rst

 kayobe             https://opendev.org/openstack/kayobe
 ================   =========================================================

-The project `kolla-cli <https://opendev.org/openstack/kolla-cli>`__ is deprecated since the Ussuri release and will not be maintained in the future.

 The `Docker images <https://docs.docker.com/storage/storagedriver/>`__ are built by the Kolla project maintainers.
 A detailed process for contributing to the images can be found in the `image building